ardaboyroo/Ardas-Custom-Events/README.md

 - Player join broadcast - Displays a server wide broadcast message when a player joins.
 - Role balancer - A custom role balancer that divides scp's into primary and secondary categories to make it more balanced.
 - Pink Candy - Reintroduces the pink candy to SCP-330.
+- Coin Randomizer - Gives a random item or status effect when flipping a coin.

 **Custom Events**:
 - Blackout Event - All the lights are out and the scp's spawn as SCP-939 (dog).
 Everyone else spawns as Class D. When Class D escapes they turn into Chaos with strong weapons and have to kill the scp's.
-No respawn waves.
 - Item Event - Everyone spawns with a random item.
 - Team Deathmatch Event - Players are divided between Chaos and MTF and have to kill each other to win.
 Captains spawn with a jailbird and Anti SCP-207.
+- Cluster Event - Everyone who dies drops live grenades.